Port Aransas Fishing Calendar: What’s Biting Month by Month

 Red Snapper

-Snapper stack on natural bottom and artificial reefs in 60 to 100 feet.
-Most limits come in the first few hours.
-That leaves time to target other species on the same trip.
+Red snapper stack on natural bottom and artificial reefs at depths of 60 to 100 feet.
+Most limits are reached in the first few hours, leaving time to target other species on the same trip.

 King Mackerel

 July and August bring peak numbers.
 Kings congregate around shrimp boats working offshore, feeding on the discarded bycatch.
-The bite remains strong through mid-morning, then picks up again in the late afternoon.
-An 8-hour trip allows you multiple passes to schools.
+The bite runs strong through mid-morning, then picks up again in the late afternoon.

 Mahi-Mahi

-When weed lines drift within 25 to 40 miles of Port Aransas, mahi move in underneath them.
+When weed lines drift within 25 to 40 miles of Port Aransas, mahi move in beneath them.
 Look for clear, blue water and surface debris.
-These fish average 10 to 20 pounds, with bigger bulls mixed in.
-You need at least a 10-hour trip to reach a consistent structure and have enough time to work productively.
+These fish average 10 to 20 pounds, with larger bulls mixed in.
+You need at least 10 hours to reach consistent structure and work it productively.

 Tarpon

-Rolling tarpon cruise the beachfront from July into early fall.
+Rolling tarpon cruise the beachfront from July through early fall.
 Fish the first and second guts in 15 to 40 feet of water.
-Sight-casting to these fish is one of the more exciting near-shore opportunities on the Texas coast.
-These are catch-and-release only, but the fight makes them worth every minute on the water.
+Sight-casting for these fish is one of the more exciting nearshore opportunities on the Texas coast.
+These fish are catch-and-release only, but the fight makes them worth every minute on the water.

 Sailfish and Cobia

-Color breaks 30 to 50 miles out hold sailfish and cobia (also called ling) during the summer months.
-The bite improves when water temperatures create defined temperature gradients.
+Color breaks 30 to 50 miles out hold sailfish and cobia during the summer months.
+The bite improves when water temperatures create distinct temperature gradients.
 Both species hit live bait and trolled ballyhoo.

 Sharks

-Most summer mornings start with a snapper limit by 9 or 10 a.m.
+Most summer mornings, a snapper limit is reached by 9 or 10 am.
 After that, you can troll for kings and mahi or sight-cast for tarpon as the sun climbs.

 Fall (September through November)

-Water temps drop from the low 80s into the upper 60s by late November.
+Water temperatures drop from the low 80s to the upper 60s by late November.
 Baitfish stage near passes and jetties ahead of their winter migration.
 Predators follow.
-Crowds thin out after Labor Day, and captains have more flexibility with scheduling.
-The cooler air and strong bites make fall a local favorite season.
+Crowds thin after Labor Day, giving captains more scheduling flexibility.
+Cooler air and strong bites make fall a local favorite.

 Bull Redfish

 The annual bull red migration peaks in October and early November.
-Fish in the 30 to 40-inch range pack the jetties, surf, and deep channels of the Aransas Pass ship channel.
-A 4-hour bay or jetty trip puts you on these fish during incoming tides.
-These oversized reds are catch-and-release only.
-The fight alone makes them a worthwhile target.
+Fish in the 30- to 40-inch range pack the jetties, surf, and deep channels of the Aransas Pass ship channel.
+Target them on incoming tides.
+These oversized reds are catch-and-release only, but the fight alone makes them worthwhile.

 Wahoo

 The first strong cold fronts in November trigger the wahoo bite.
-These fish move into the 100-fathom curve and along temperature breaks.
+These fish move onto the 100-fathom curve and along temperature breaks.
 High-speed trolling with deep-diving plugs or rigged ballyhoo produces most strikes.
-Plan for a 10- to 12-hour run, as the productive water sits far offshore.
+Plan for the long run, as productive water lies far offshore.

 Spanish and King Mackerel

-Late-summer bait schools linger into October, keeping both species active.
-Spanish mackerel work closer to shore.
-Kings stay 8 to 20 miles out.
-An 8-hour trip covers enough range to target both without rushing.
+Late-summer bait schools persist into October, keeping both species active.
+Spanish mackerel work closer to shore, while kings stay 8 to 20 miles out.

 Flounder

-Fall is the top season for flounder.
+Fall is the prime season for flounder.
 Fish stage near passes before their offshore spawn.
 Both rod-and-reel and gigging action peak from mid-October through November.
 Target sandy transition zones where channels meet grass flats.
-Texas’s bag limit is five fish per person, with a minimum length of 14 inches.
+Texas’s bag limit is five fish per person, with a minimum size of 14 inches.

 Blackfin Tuna

-Night jigging around offshore rigs improves as water cools into the low 70s.
-Blackfins average 15 to 30 pounds and hit vertical jigs worked near the thermocline.
-Most productive trips leave in late afternoon and fish into the night, giving you shots at both twilight and after-dark bites.
+Night jigging around offshore rigs improves as the water cools into the low 70s.
+Blackfins average 15 to 30 pounds and take vertical jigs worked near the thermocline.
+Most productive trips depart in the late afternoon and fish into the night, giving you shots at both twilight and after-dark bites.

 Winter (December through February)

-Water temps bottom out between 58 and 65°F. Blue-water species concentrate along temperature breaks.
-That makes them easier to locate when seas cooperate.
+Water bottoms out between 58 and 65°F. Blue-water species concentrate along temperature breaks, making them easier to locate when conditions are favorable.
 Bay fishing slows during cold snaps but rebounds quickly when temps stabilize.

 Wahoo

-Mid-winter brings the strongest wahoo concentrations of the year.
-Fish stack along the 100-fathom curve and temperature breaks 60 to 80 miles offshore.
+Mid-winter brings the year’s most substantial wahoo concentrations.
+Fish stack along the 100-fathom curve and at temperature breaks 60 to 80 miles offshore.
 You need calm weather to make the run.
 When conditions align, this is the most productive wahoo window on the Texas coast.

 Blackfin Tuna

 Reliable around deep rigs throughout winter.
-Target depths between 300 and 500 feet, jigging near structure.
-Fish stay active even when water temperatures drop into the low 60s.
+Target depths of 300 to 500 feet, jigging near structure.
+Fish remain active even when the water drops into the low 60s.

 State-Water Snapper